ashfaqbilal748/MicroBootstrap/README.md

 # MicroBootstrap

-MicroBootstrap is a framework for quickly creating microservices on .NET Core
+MicroBootstrap is a framework for quickly and conveniently creating microservices on .NET Core.

 |Branch             |Status
 |-------------------|-----------------------------------------------------